birdybird10/Get-movie-data/README.md

+*special note: the file demo_client.py is just for demonstration purposes, the actual microservice is server.py*

 # How to request data from the microservice:

 A client must first create a ZeroMQ context, create a socket, and connect to the server: